HomeTop HeadlinesSix Skiers Killed in Deadly Avalanche Disaster

 Officials in the Savoie region reported at least six avalanches Sunday morning across the department’s ski areas.
 By the end of Sunday, 13 avalanches had been reported in Savoie alone.
 The wave of incidents stretched rescue resources thin across multiple mountain ranges, including the Vanoise, Haute-Maurienne and Mont-Blanc massifs.

-Marie Wencker, Savoie prefecture chief of staff, criticized skiers for risking lives and endangering rescuers.
+Marie Wencker, Savoie prefecture chief of staff, criticized skiers for risking their lives and endangering rescuers.
 Officials expressed frustration at skiers ignoring warnings despite clear advisories against off-piste skiing during the high-risk period.

 Beyond the fatalities, several other incidents resulted in injuries and close calls.
 A snowboarder was injured in a Tignes avalanche.
 Two brothers were caught in an avalanche in Orelle, with one brother hospitalized with serious injuries.